 Transformative justice is difficult to define.
 We understand it as a vision for community-based forms of justice based on support, healing, and accountability.
-As in restorative justice models, the focus is on integration and healing - of both those who do harm and those who have been harmed - through consensual models that do not depend on punishment and retribution.

-But transformative justice does not only depend on individuals - it depends on political transformation and tries to analyze and change the conditions that lead to violence and harm in the first place.
-Our challenges to scapegoating, isolation and retribution will be more effective when they go hand-in-hand with political struggles against the root causes of oppression and violence (patriarchy, capitalism, racism, etc.), and against concepts of penitence and sin that freeze our identities as forever either "innocent" or "guilty."
-The healing of transformative justice is intertwined with the collective empowerment of groups of people to change the conditions they/we live in.
+As in restorative justice models, the focus is on integration and healing-of both those who do harm and those who have been harmed-through consensual models that do not depend on punishment and retribution.
+But transformative justice does not depend only on individuals-it depends on political transformation and tries to analyze and change the conditions that lead to violence and harm in the first place.
+Our challenges to scapegoating, isolation and retribution in our selves or our communities will be more effective when they go hand-in-hand with political struggles against the creation of scapegoats, against the root causes of oppression and marginalization and violence (patriarchy, capitalism, racism...).
+The healing of transformative justice is not just individual, but collective; it is intertwined with the empowerment of groups of people to change the conditions they/we live in.